Ijazwakeel/demo/README.md

 # demo
-this is just a demo respority that i upadted
+this is just a demo respority that i by ijaz wakeel